 - Evil Mad Scientist Laboratories: Hands-on science, often turned upside down or inside out, with wit and a suitably evil edge.
 Lots of great projects here.

 If it's inventions that really grab you, take a look at these sites:

 - First LEGO® League: Use LEGO® to tackle real-world challenges in a fun international contest!

 - National Science and Engineering Competition: An annual competition for UK students (only) aged 11-18.

-- Invention at Play: Inventing is amazingly creative and fun!
+- Lemelson Center for the Study of Invention and Inventing: Inventing is amazingly creative and fun!

 - The Secret Life of Machines: A funky cartoon website from Tim Hunkin.

 - Patent Pending Blog: Patent attorney Bob Shaver explores the history of technology and invention.

 If you prefer books to reading off the screen, there are plenty of excellent science books.
 Here's a short review of 10 of my favorite science books that I encourage you to check out!

 The online world is still a very new thing and it's far from the only place to discover what science is all about.
 Before we had websites, science museums were the best places to find out about science and technology—and in many ways they still are.
 Unlike other museums, which are firmly rooted in the past, science museums have one foot in the future as well!
 A trip to a science museum is a brilliant way to inspire yourself through the past, present, and future of science.
 Here are a few of my favorites:

 - American Museum of Photography: The story of how photography developed.

 - Chemical Heritage Foundation: Think chemistry's boring?
 Find out about some of the people who built our modern world—literally, from the elements!